-Before writing this, I watched a video by John Fish in which he explains the horrific truth about our educational system.
+Before writing this, I watched the above video by John Fish in which he explains the horrific truth about our educational system.
 I instantly felt inspired to write about my experience with reading.
-I highly recommend watching it here.
+I highly recommend watching it.
 He’s a Canadian too!

 Remember those dreadful days of high school when your English teacher presented the class books for the semester and no one was allowed to complain?
 No one could suggest a different book, because it had to be a part of the curriculum list that hasn’t been updated since Shakespeare was alive.
 The teacher would sometimes even hate the book she/he had to discuss with us.
 What’s wrong with this picture?